What Is an eFax Message?

 - Too good to be true - the scammer offers a free trip to Nairobi, Kenya or Johannesburg, South Africa and a free 5-stars hotel in addition to several million dollars, just for providing financial details.

-- The email address of the scammer as its shows in the attachment seems very generic and not authentic (firstname.lastname@example.org).
+- The email address - the scammer as its shows in the attachment seems very generic and not authentic (firstname.lastname@example.org).